vives-projectwerk-2-2020/LoRaWAN-antenna/README.md

 Below you see the antenna board.
 The PCB antenna on this board is suitable for a frequency around 868MHz.

 ![Antenna board](./img/Antenna_board.png)
+The antenna will work most efficiently if it is resonant.
+When it is resonant, the maximum power will be radiated by the antenna.
+If an antenna is not resonant, some of the power will not be transmitted.
+The power is reflected back to the transmitter (in our case the RF95 module).

-Due the mismatches in impedance, some of the signal is reflected.
-Because of the reflection you have a power loss and you could damage the RF95 module.
+Because of the reflection you have a RF power loss and you could damage the RF95 module and also reduce your transmission range.

 You can solve this by doing 2 things:

 * Adjust the length of the antenna and,